!-- Google tag (gtag.js) -->

 22% of marketing organizations simply opted out of creating testimonial videos in 2019, reporting that it's "too hard".
 Click to tweet.

 Physical events are by far the top place to collect testimonial videos; 30% of marketers collect them there.
 Presumably this has become the norm as it was the ultimate way for customers and video teams to be easily colocated.
-We do anticipate that this will look very different in the wake of the 2020 coronavirus pandemic and see event producers as some of the earliest companies shifting into rapid ramping up of video testimonials for virtual events like this video highlighting speakers for a Snöball event.
+We do anticipate that this will look very different in the wake of the 2020 coronavirus pandemic and see event producers as some of the earliest companies shifting into rapid ramping up of video testimonials for virtual events like Snöball and many others.

 In spite of time and expense shortage, our research shows an upward trend in plans to create testimonial videos.

 The number of marketing organizations planning to create more than 15 testimonial videos has doubled from 7% in 2019 to 15% in 2020.
 Click to tweet.

 The top way to feature testimonial videos are on company websites.
 67% of surveyed marketers reporting they feature video testimonials prominently.

 54% of marketing professionals use video testimonials for social media advertising, a growing use case that compounds the ROI of high quality content with the targeted reach of paid social.